-The caseload assigned to the Division of Collections more than doubled between Fiscal year 2010 and Fiscal Year 2014 due to three changes within KDOR:

-- 1. A focus on improving compliance;

-- 2. The addition of legislation allowing KDOR to collect debts on behalf of other government agencies; and

-- 3. The downturn of the economy.

-The longer it takes to work a case, the less revenue is collected.
+The caseload assigned to the Division of Collections more than doubled between Fiscal year 2010 and Fiscal Year 2014 due to three changes within KDOR: a focus on improving compliance, the addition of legislation allowing KDOR to collect debts on behalf of other government agencies and the downturn of the economy.
+The longer it took to work a case, the less revenue was collected.
 While still using existing staff resources, greater flexibility to automate processes and score and prioritize caseloads became necessary to maximize potential revenue.

-A New Start
+A New Start: